GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

 .. |function-ast-ExpressionPtr| replace:: Returns ExpressionPtr out of any smart pointer to `Expression`.

+.. |function-ast-StructurePtr| replace:: Returns StructurePtr out of any smart pointer to `Structure`.

 .. |function-ast-FunctionPtr| replace:: Returns FunctionPtr out of Function?

 .. |function-ast-add_new_block_annotation| replace:: Makes adapter to the `AstBlockAnnotation` and adds it to the current module.